MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/hardware/index.md

 The use of SSD and high speed flash disks is useful for read mostly disks with high I/O rates or latency sensitive I/O. Boot disks are good candidates for the use of SSD or high speed flash disks as they can improve boot times significantly.

 NVMe SSDs offer superior performance with greater command queue depths, more efficient interrupt processing, and greater efficiency for 4KB commands.
-This particularly benefits scenarios that requires heavy simultaneous I/O.
+This particularly benefits scenarios that requires heavy simultaneous I/O. PCI Gen 5 devices outperform the CPU and system bus, so The Windows Server OS cannot optimize the IO mechanism for tools to display the peak performance accurately.

 ## Network and Storage Adapter Recommendations